We can't find the internet

 This information includes sign up or registration information: name, pseudonym, email, and password (irreversibly hashed).

-This information may also include data from: Letters, Memories, People, and Portals.
+This information may also include data from: Connections and Posts.

 When we add new features to Metamorphic, then your list of data may expand to include any new features you use.